 - Final insulation must have an R-value of at least R-38.

-- Polyurethane spray foam (closed-cell) shall be a minimum of 5 inches in thickness when applied to the interior roof deck.
+- Polyurethane spray foam (closed-cell) shall be a minimum of 5 inches thick when applied to the interior roof deck.

-- Polyisocyanurate spray foam (open-cell) shall be a minimum of 5.5 inches in thickness when applied to the interior roof deck.
+- Polyisocyanurate spray foam (open-cell) shall be a minimum of 5.5 inches thick when applied to the interior roof deck.

-- The current insulation level of each home will be determined and documented by the insulation installer; degradation due to age and density of the existing insulation should be taken into account.
+- The insulation installer will determine and document each home's current insulation level; degradation due to age and density of the existing insulation should be considered.

 - BPUB will verify square footage measurements against Cameron County property tax records showing the home's floor plan.

-- An itemized and dated invoice from the contractor or retailer, including manufacturer, type, R-Value, number of bags installed, square footage, and application, is required.
+- An itemized and dated invoice from the contractor or retailer is required, including manufacturer, type, R-Value, number of bags installed, square footage, and application.

 - Applications are subject to verification.
-If the application can't be verified, the rebate will not be paid.
+The rebate will not be paid if the application can't be verified.

-- The address of the account must match the address of installation.
+- The address of the account must match the address of the installation.

 - Applications must be completed and submitted within 30 days of installation.
 Please allow 3-6 weeks after receipt of all documentation for the rebate to be issued.